georgemaganzini/i-am-procrastinating/README.md

 # I Am Procrastinating

-This app aims to provide simple bits of actionable information in a way that does not overwhelm the user as well as introduce them to new ideas and concepts that they can further explore if interested.
-In addition to information, the app also provides tools to help user follow the advice given.
+Provides users with actionable information and tools to help combat procrastination.
+Designed as a resource to be used in the moment when a user might realize they are struggling with procrastination but unsure how to overcome it.

 ![image](https://user-images.githubusercontent.com/76757656/154614581-8fca28ea-5807-465e-89a2-9f0fa5fd6a8f.png)